securitypattern/orshin-tiny-tapeout/README.md

 ## How to use the repository

-- [Analysis of traces]: in the folder [acquisition] there are some previously acquired traces, that can be uploaded and analysed running code in the notebooks.
+- [Analysis of traces]: to set the analysis with pre acquired traces, download from [here](https://zenodo.org/records/17048022) the traces and move them in the folder [acquisition]; then these traces can be uploaded and analysed running code in the notebooks.
 - [Acquisition of new traces]: it is possible to acquire new traces running the Python file [TT02_traces_acquisition].
 Note that for each acquisition campaign the name of the folder in which the traces are saved should be changed, and the acquisition values should be checked.